-Source: Petroleum Planning & Analysis Cell, Ministry of Oil & Natural Gas, Government of India

-A comparison of LPG sales and incomes in select states in India shows a strong correlation between per-capita LPG sales in a particular state and its per-capita SDP, which is a proxy for per-capita incomes.
+Source: Petroleum Planning & Analysis Cell, Ministry of Petroleum and Natural Gas, Government of India230 sales in a particular state and its per-capita SDP, which is a proxy for per-capita incomes.
 If left to market forces, LPG adoption will increase only when household incomes increase, but this would require postponing action on local pollution, climate change, and the health concerns of women and children in poor households from biomass burning.